ryanbrookepayne/tech-satire/microsoft-teams.md

 ---

-In all seriousness, you should check out the following articles by the fine folks at Basecamp.
+In all seriousness, you should check out the following articles.
 You just might reconsider where and how chat fits into your communication toolbox.

 - [The Basecamp Guide to Internal Communication][1]
 - [Group Chat: The Best Way to Totally Stress Out Your Team][2]